gitlocalize/feedback/.github/ISSUE_TEMPLATE.md

 ### Repository URL

-(If possible, please paste repository urls which have erros.)
+(If possible, please paste repository URLs which have errors.)

 ### What is the current *bug* behavior?